 The Bra "Nuova Beccaria" bus company is located here, in Strada Falchetto, 61.
 Alternatively (Italian skills permitting) you can submit your transit card request directly on the bus and pick it up from the driver (or a colleague) the following day.
+Alternatively, you can purchase a non-personal transit card on the bus on which you can charge money to fill your digital account, but to which, unfortunately, you cannot charge digital passes.

-One last option is to download the Grandabus app, which can be found here: http://grandabus.it/app-grandabus/ By syncing your credit card, you can charge your account with credit that can be used to purchase discounted single ride tickets directly on the bus by passing your phone in front of the QR code reader on board.
+One last option is to download the Grandabus app, which can be found http://grandabus.it/app-grandabus/ By syncing your credit card, you can charge your account with credit that can be used to purchase discounted single ride tickets directly on the bus by passing your phone in front of the QR code reader on board.
+That said, the bus company recommends avoiding the app altogether, suggesting instead that students obtain a non-personal BIP card on the bus, charging your digital wallet directly with the bus driver.